temporalio/documentation/docs/go/workflows.md

 ## How to get data in or out of a running Workflow

-[Signals](/docs/go/signals) are the mechanism by which you can get data into already running Workflow.
+[Signals](/docs/go/signals) are the mechanism by which you can get data into an already running Workflow.

-[Queries](/docs/go/queries) are the mechanism by which you can get data out of currently running Workflow.
+[Queries](/docs/go/queries) are the mechanism by which you can get data out of a currently running Workflow.

 ## Custom Serialization and Workflow Security